danieleds/interval-match/README.md

 ## Patterns

-As we saw in the example, a pattern is actually an array of rules, each of which is limited to a single interval.
+As we saw in the example, a pattern is actually an array of rules, each of which is focused on a single interval.
 So, a sequence of rules describes how the succession of the intervals should look like.

 There are two types of rules: *IntervalRule* and *SpaceRule*.
 The first is applied to intervals, the second to the gaps between intervals.